Back

 Cost in AUDAround $355Around $410

-2 years from the test date
+Validity2 years from test date2 years from test date

 Two things stand out.

-First, the scoring approach matters more than most candidates realize.
+First, the scoring approach matters more than most candidates realise.
 PTE's full algorithm doesn't reward what a human ear would call natural conversational ability.
 It rewards exact word counts, clear consonants, and steady pacing inside narrow timing windows.
 Strong speakers with regional accents or hesitant delivery can score lower than weaker speakers who fit the algorithm's expected pattern.
 CELPIP's mixed AI-plus-rater model on Speaking and Writing tends to forgive a stumble if the overall response is well-constructed.

 Who Picks Which